Revisiting Unsupervised Meta-Learning via the Characteristics of Few-Shot Tasks: Analyzing Meta-Training Factors in UML

-{\bf Semi-Normalized Similarity metric~(SNS).} The similarity metric in Eq.~\ref{eq:protonet} plays an essential role.
-As shown in~\cite{Wang2019Simple}, the cosine similarity works better than the negative Euclidean distance. \cite{Oreshkin2018TADAM,YeHZS2018Learning} also point out the importance of logit temperature when using the Euclidean distance.
-We propose a semi-normalized similarity metric where only the support centers are normalized during meta-training:
+{\bf Semi-Normalized Similarity~(SNS).} The similarity metric in Eq.~\ref{eq:protonet} plays an essential role, which determines whether two instances are similar in a task.
+As mentioned in~\cite{Gidaris2018Dynamic,Oreshkin2018TADAM,YeHZS2018Learning} and Section~\ref{sec:preliminary}, the temperature $\tau$ in $\mathbf{Sim}(\cdot, \cdot)/\tau$ smooths the logit and influences the discriminative ability of the meta-learned embedding.
+Instead of manually setting $\tau$, we propose to {\em learn} the temperature adaptively during the meta-training progress.
+Moreover, we make the $\tau$ instance-specific, denoted as $\tau_\x$, when measuring the similarity between $\x$ and prototypes.
+We take advantage of the fact that {\em scale} of the embedding, \ie, the embedding norm $\|\phi(\x)\|$, will not influence the relative similarity between instances in Eq.~\ref{eq:protonet}, so $\phi$ will have a freedom degree on its scale.
+With the help of the embedding norm, we propose to obtain $\tau_\x$ as a function of $\|\phi(\x)\|$, which also avoids introducing additional learnable parameters to determine $\tau_\x$.
+The model will adapt $\|\phi(\x)\|$ as well as $\tau_\x$ to the right scale and dynamically improve the discriminative ability of the learned embeddings.

+To simplify the form, we implement the temperature as the reciprocal of the embedding norm, \ie, $\tau_\x = 1/\|\phi(\x)\|$.\footnote{We omit the case $\|\phi(\x)\|=0$ since $\phi(\x)$ gets all zero elements with almost no chance.} Thus, together with the cosine similarity, we get our SNS as

-Since the similarity between the query instance $\x_j$ and multiple support centers $\{\p_n\}$ are compared simultaneously, missing the normalization on $\x_j$ in SNS leads to the same prediction with the cosine similarity.
-However, Eq.~\ref{eq:protomatch} amounts to utilize a dynamic temperature $\|\phi(\x_j)\|$ for $\x_j$:
+The name ``semi-normalized'' comes from the fact that SNS only normalizes support centers in Eq.~\ref{eq:protomatch}.
+Recall that the similarity between a query instance $\x_j$ and multiple support centers $\{\p_n\}$ are compared {\em simultaneously} with the softmax operator, missing the normalization on $\phi(\x_j)$ in SNS leads to the {\em same} prediction with the cosine similarity in Eq.~\ref{eq:cosine}.

-The instance-specific temperature softens the logit value well and improves the efficiency of meta-training.
-The workflow for our UML baseline could be found in the supp.
+Since the embedding norm of an instance decreases when we use $\mathbf{Sim}$ as the cosine similarity during the meta-training progress (as shown in Fig.~\ref{fig:emb_norm}), the instance-specific temperature in SNS becomes larger gradually, which softens the logits in an {\em adaptive} manner.
+In detail, based on the discussions in Section~\ref{sec:preliminary}, the loss forces to push a query instance far from nearest non-belonging centers at the initial optimization stage (with relative larger $\|\phi(\x_j)\|$), which captures the {\em local} similarity relationship in a task.
+When the embedding norm becomes smaller, the temperature helps concentrate the gradient from pushing nearest impostor centers to all non-belonging ones, which makes the optimization focuses on the {\em global} property among tasks.
+Experiments verify that SNS facilitates learning the best temperature for $\mathbf{Sim}_\textbf{cos}$ and improves UML on various configurations of tasks.

+We summarize our UML baseline with the help of SES and SNS, whose meta-training workflow is listed in Alg.~\ref{alg:baseline_meta_train} (especially lines 5, 6, and 8). {\em No additional parameters are introduced in our UML baseline}.